 biggest strength.
 Student-athletes in this program will be challenged to excel

 in the classroom as well as on the basketball court.
 We make every effort to

 ensure that our players receive the best college basketball experience possible.”

 DOES CABRILLO RATE AMONG COAST CONFERENCE CONTENDERS?

 MARCOPULOS: "Over the past decade the Coast Conference South division has been extremely competitive.
-We have either won the conference title outright or won a share of the title four of the past six years and the two years we didn't win it we came in second.
-As a result, I expect us to stay at the top of the conference and compete for the conference championship every year.
+We have won the Coast Conference South Championship in 5 of the past 7 years and the two years we didn't win it we came in second.
+We have a tradition of winning and have built a culture that we recruit into.
+Our culture has created high expectations and winning is one of those.
 Anything less would be well beneath what we are capable and that is unacceptable."